 Cassiltoun Housing Association will acknowledge the request and aims to respond within 20 working days of receipt.
 In a small number of cases, the response may take longer.
 In these circumstances, Cassiltoun Housing Association will notify the requester, explain why more time is needed and give an estimate of the completion date.

 Anyone who is unhappy with the outcome of an internal review is entitled to complain to the Scottish Information Commissioner.

-This Policy document will be reviewed annually or as required.
-Last updated October 2019.
+This Policy document will be reviewed every three years or as required.
+Last updated November 2023.